sj14/dbbench/README.md

 The previous data wasn't removed (e.g. because the benchmark was canceled).
 Try to run the same command again, but with the `-clean` flag attached, which will remove the old data.
 Then run the original command again.

 ## Acknowledgements

+Thanks to the authors of Go and those of the directly and indirectly used libraries, especially the driver developers.
+It wouldn't be possible without all your work.

 This tool was highly inspired by the snipped from user [Fale](https://github.com/cockroachdb/cockroach/issues/23061#issue-300012178) and the tool [pgbench](https://www.postgresql.org/docs/current/pgbench.html).